Euclideon/vaultclient/docs/UserGuide.md

 > Open the window box and press the Windows which you want to display.

 What is the Name and Light next to my license name mean?
-> Status of License, Which license is being used and How recently your license has synced with the Vault.
-Green = Good, Yellow = >30 second disconnected, Red = >60 seconds disconnected (Services may be hindered).
+> Status of License, Which license is being used and how recently your license has synced with the Vault.
+Green = Good, Yellow = >30 second disconnected, Red = >60 seconds disconnected (Services may be hindered)

 My 3d object is hidden behind a tile map, how do I see it?
 > Changing the Transparency or the Blending in Maps and elevation may make it easier to see your object, using a combination of these for varied affect.